luiplapin1/go2_ros2_toolbox/README.md

 ## 📋 Prerequisites

+> **⚠️ Note: The features of this repository have only been tested on the onboard expansion dock computer of Go2 EDU.
+Compatibility and functionality on other environments (like PC wired to Go2 dock computer) have not been verified.**

 This toolbox is developed and tested on Unitree Go2 EDU with the expansion dock environment:

 - **OS**: Ubuntu 20.04